 The E.D.E. considers it one of its main tasks to supply its members and interested care service providers with extensive information on developments and trends in the care sector.
 An important forum in this respect is provided by the E.D.E.
 Congresses, which take place every two years in various European cities.
 During each event presentations and workshops deal with the idea in focus, whose relevance is underlined with reference to current topics, problems and questions.
 Here is a short summary of the E.D.E.
 Congresses since 2007:

-The 20th International Long-Term Care Conference and the 15th Congress of the EDE are join their events to host the most important conference on long-term care in Europe.
-We are meeting on 27-29th of September 2017 in Toruń to discuss the topic: “Care home director today and tomorrow.
+The 20th International Long-Term Care Conference and the 15th Congress of the EDE were join their events to host the most important conference on long-term care in Europe.
+We met on 27-29th of September 2017 in Toruń to discuss the topic: “Care home director today and tomorrow.
 Pressure, concessions, compromises and solutions”.
-Please join us to discuss the matters vital to our business, establish new connections and learn about the trends.
+The Congress has been attended by more than 1,200 participants.

 The 14th E.D.E.
 Congress, “From Managing to Networking.
 Building Partner Networks in Long-Term Care”, took place from 24 to 26 September 2015 in Montreux (Switzerland) and highlighted the importance of networking within the long-term care services for strengthening organizations’ position in future years, sustainable development and creating new opportunities and benefits from synergic effects arising from networking activities.